 I can see these Spirit Sessions being incredibly fun to roleplay, especially in a horror game.
 Having a summoned spirit present itself (somewhat related to the chosen spell) with cryptic messages for the party could be delightfully creepy.

 A few standout options that you could choose are: Mind Spike (2nd level Divination), Revivify (3rd Level Necromancy), Animate Dead (3rd Level Necromancy), Divination (4th level Divination), Commune (5th level Divination), and Soul Cage (6th level Necromancy).

-Having options is always a good thing.
-While you aren’t necessarily guaranteed to get the Spirit Tale you want most, your odds have greatly increased!
+While you aren’t necessarily guaranteed to get the Spirit Tale you want most, your odds have greatly increased.
 If there’s a tale that you really don’t like (like the Clever Animal, for instance) you’ll never be forced to take it again!

-The College of Spirits Bard is just oozing theme and style.
+The College of Spirits Bard is just absolutely oozing with theme and style.

-When looking to connect your character to the world, a great starting point is with their abilities.
+When looking to connect your character to the world, a great starting point is always with their unique features and abilities.

 Is the College of Spirits Bard Good?

-Personally, I’m loving the College of Spirits Bard subclass.
+Personally, I absolutely love the College of Spirits Bard.
 It fantastically merges both style and function to create something engaging, thematic, and useful.